echasnovski/mini.nvim/TESTING.md

 Test run consists from two stages:

 - **Collection**.
 It will source each appropriate file (customizable), combine all test sets into single test set, convert it from hierarchical to sequential form (array of test cases), and filter cases based on customizable predicate.
 - **Execution**.
-It will safely execute array of test cases (with each pre-hooks, test action, post-hooks) one after another in scheduled asynchronous fashion while collecting information about it went and calling customizable reporter methods.
+It will safely execute array of test cases (with each pre-hooks, test action, post-hooks) one after another in scheduled asynchronous fashion while collecting information about how it went and calling customizable reporter methods.

 All configuration goes into `opts` argument of `MiniTest.run()`.